 Intrinsic Meanings of Flowers in Eastern Culture

-In Eastern culture, flowers are a subtle and eloquent language to express feelings and emotions.
+In Eastern culture, flowers are a subtle and eloquent language for expressing feelings and emotions.
 Each flower carries a distinct meaning, conveying complex messages on various occasions.
 The Lily, with its delicate beauty, represents purity and innocence.

 The chrysanthemum, with its elegant petals, evokes longevity and honesty.
-The Cherry Blossom, with its brief and dazzling display, symbolizes the ephemerality of life and fleeting beauty.
+The Cherry Blossom, with its brief and stunning display, symbolizes the ephemerality of life and fleeting beauty.

 We recommend reading: Hanakotoba – Meaning of flowers in Japanese